fenago/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 ```

-Data in this form can be used directly to train a simple neural network,
-such as a Multilayer
+Data in this form can be used directly to train a simple neural network, such as a Multilayer
 Perceptron.
-The difficulty for beginners comes when trying to prepare
-this data for CNNs and
+The difficulty for beginners comes when trying to prepare this data for CNNs and

-LSTMs that require data to have a three-dimensional structure instead of
+LSTMs that require data to have a three-dimensional structure instead of the two-dimensional
-the two-dimensional

 structure described so far.

-### Data Preparation Basics
+#### 3D Data Preparation Basics

-Preparing time series data for CNNs and LSTMs requires one additional
-step beyond transforming
+Preparing time series data for CNNs and LSTMs requires one additional step beyond transforming
 the data into a supervised learning problem.
-This one additional step
-causes the most confusion
+This one additional step causes the most confusion
 for beginners.
-In this section we will slowly step through the basics of
-how and why we need to
+In this section we will slowly step through the basics of how and why we need to

-prepare three-dimensional data for CNNs and LSTMs before working through
-an example in
+prepare three-dimensional data for CNNs and LSTMs before working through an example in
 the next section.

-The input layer for CNN and LSTM models is specified by
-the input shape argument on
+The input layer for CNN and LSTM models is specified by the input shape argument on
 the first hidden layer of the network.
-This too can make things
-confusing for beginners as
+This too can make things confusing for beginners as

-intuitively we may expect the first layer defined in the model be the
-input layer, not the first
+intuitively we may expect the first layer defined in the model be the input layer, not the first
 hidden layer.
-For example, below is an example of a network with one
+For example, below is an example of a network with one hidden LSTM layer and
-hiddenLSTMlayer and

-oneDenseoutput layer.
+one Dense output layer.

 ```
 # lstm without an input layer